kwchun0520/sql-compiler/README.md

 ## Usage
 - Left panel: paste or type your SQL (ReferenceSqlArea)
-- Middle panel: click Transform to normalize and format
+- Middle panel: click Transform to normalize and format, and the default project configuration
-- Right panel: view the compiled/pretty SQL (read-only)
+- Right panel: view the compiled/pretty SQL (CompiledSqlArea)
 - Toggle Dark mode using the switch in the top-right corner

 ## How It Works (Transform)
 - Normalizes spacing and punctuation
 - Capitalizes only standalone keywords and data types (not substrings)
-- Optionally converts ${ref({ database: "...", schema: "...", name: "..." })} to project.schema.name
+- Optionally converts ${ref({ database: "...", schema: "...", name: "..." })} to database.schema.name for Google DataForm compatibility
   - Missing database falls back to a default project
 - Formats with sql-formatter for readability